10 Traveling Commandments

 –Anthony Bourdain

-3. Don’t travel more than you can sprint with.
+3. Don’t travel with more than you can sprint with.

 4. Keep walking.